Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Control Unit

-Control unit is what that transmits the power.
-It has electronic oscillator that produces alternating current at high frequencies.
+A control unit is what transmits the power.
+It has an electronic oscillator that produces alternating current at high frequencies.

 Abrasion Slurry

-Abrasion materials like Aluminum oxide, Silicon carbide, Boron carbide, when mixed with water, forms an abrasion Slurry.
+Abrasion materials like Aluminum oxide, Silicon carbide, and Boron carbide, when mixed with water, form an abrasion Slurry.
 The water ratio is between 20-60%.

 Abrasion Gun